rosscouldrey/rosscouldrey.github.io/_posts/2022-12-19-vCore Pooling.md

 For the moment I want you to completely separate the process of purchasing from the process of deploying in your mind.
 Consider this pattern instead;

-1. you buy something (ie. Purchase a license),
+1. you buy something (i.e. Purchase a license),
-2. it sits on a shelf or in storage untill you need it (ie. vCore Pool), and then
+2. it sits on a shelf or in storage until you need it (i.e. vCore Pool), and then
-3. you use the item (ie. Deploy Capacity).
+3. you use the item (i.e. Deploy Capacity).

 ### The Building Block Analogy